bakkeby/dwm-flexipatch/README.md

    - [~leftlayout~](http://dwm.suckless.org/patches/leftlayout/)
       - ~moves the layout symbol in the status bar to the left hand side~

+   - LG3D
+      - changes the window manager name to "LG3d" instead of "dwm" as a workaround for Java applications that assume that the window manager is using window reparenting
+      - refer to the ISSUES secton of the dwm man page for more details

    - [losefullscreen](https://github.com/bakkeby/patches/wiki/losefullscreen/)
       - by default in dwm it is possible to make an application fullscreen, then use the focusstack keybindings to focus on other windows beneath the current window